rsyncOSX/RsyncOSXsched/README.md

 ![](screenshots/menuapp3.png)

-### Application icon

-The application icon for `RsyncOSXsched.app` (not the `menu app` icon) is created by [Zsolt Sándor](https://github.com/graphis).
-All rights reserved to Zsolt Sándor.

 ### Signing and notarizing

 The app is signed with my Apple ID developer certificate and [notarized](https://support.apple.com/en-us/HT202491) by Apple.
 See [signing and notarizing](https://rsyncosx.github.io/Notarized) for info.

-#### SwiftLint
+### SwiftLint and SwiftFormat

 I am using [SwiftLint](https://github.com/realm/SwiftLint) as tool for writing more readable code.
 I am also using Paul Taykalo´s [swift-scripts](https://github.com/PaulTaykalo/swift-scripts) to find and delete not used code.
+Another tool is [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) for formatting swift code.

 ### Compile